Louvre

-Location and visit
+Location and visiting

-The Louvre museum is located inside the Louvre Palace, in the center of Paris, adjacent to the Tuileries Gardens.
-The two nearest Métro stations are Louvre-Rivoli and Palais Royal-Musée du Louvre, the latter having a direct underground access to the Carrousel du Louvre commercial mall.
+The Louvre museum is located inside the Louvre Palace, in the centre of Paris, adjacent to the Tuileries Gardens.
+The two nearest Métro stations are Louvre–Rivoli and Palais Royal–Musée du Louvre, the latter having a direct underground access to the Carrousel du Louvre commercial mall.

 Before the Grand Louvre overhaul of the late 1980s and 1990s, the Louvre had several street-level entrances, most of which are now permanently closed.
-Since 1993, the museum's main entrance has been the underground space under the Louvre Pyramid, or Hall Napoléon, which can be accessed from the Pyramid itself, from the underground Carrousel du Louvre, or (for authorized visitors) from the passage Richelieu connecting to the nearby rue de Rivoli.
+Since 1993, the museum's main entrance has been the underground space under the Louvre Pyramid, or Hall Napoléon, which can be accessed from the Pyramid itself, from the underground Carrousel du Louvre, or (for authorised visitors) from the passage Richelieu connecting to the nearby rue de Rivoli.
 A secondary entrance at the Porte des Lions, near the western end of the Denon Wing, was created in 1999 but is not permanently open.

 The museum's entrance conditions have varied over time.
-Initially, artists and foreign visitors had privileged access, a feature that only disappeared in the 1850s.
-At the time of initial opening in 1793, the French Republican calendar had imposed ten-days "weeks" (décades), the first six days of which were reserved for visits by artists and foreigners and the last three for visits by the general public.
-In the early 1800s, after the seven-day week had been reinstated, the general public had only four hours of museum access per weeks, between 2pm and 4pm on Saturdays and Sundays.
+Prior to the 1850s, artists and foreign visitors had privileged access.
+At the time of initial opening in 1793, the French Republican calendar had imposed ten-day "weeks" (décades), the first six days of which were reserved for visits by artists and foreigners and the last three for visits by the general public.
+In the early 1800s, after the seven-day week had been reinstated, the general public had only four hours of museum access per week, between 2pm and 4pm on Saturdays and Sundays.
 In 1824, a new regulation allowed public access only on Sundays and holidays; the other days the museum was open only to artists and foreigners, except for closure on Mondays.
 That changed in 1855 when the museum became open to the public all days except Mondays.
 It was free until 1922, when an entrance fee was introduced except on Sundays.
 Since its post-World War II reopening in 1946, the Louvre has been closed on Tuesdays, and habitually open to the public the rest of the week except for some holidays.

 The use of cameras and video recorders is permitted inside, but flash photography is forbidden.

+Beginning in 2012, Nintendo 3DS portable video game systems were used as the official museum audio guides.
+The following year, the museum contracted Nintendo to create a 3DS-based audiovisual visitor guide.
+Entitled Nintendo 3DS Guide: Louvre, it contains over 30 hours of audio and over 1,000 photographs of artwork and the museum itself, including 3D views, and also provides navigation thanks to differential GPS transmitters installed within the museum.

+The upgraded 2013 Louvre guide was also announced in a special Nintendo Direct featuring Satoru Iwata and Shigeru Miyamoto demonstrating it at the museum, and 3DS XLs pre-loaded with the guide are available to rent at the museum.
+The 3DS Louvre guide was scheduled to be retired in September 2025 and will be replaced by a different guide system.